Speech by His Excellency Ali Kolotou Tchaïmi on the occasion of the 83rd Session of the APU Executive Committee in Morocco

 In this context of great uncertainty, it is imperative that we, as African parliamentarians, assume all our responsibilities and act with determination.

-In the face of these scourges, the UPA is positioning itself as a privileged forum for parliamentary dialogue where we advocate peace, democracy, good governance and sustainable development.
+In the face of these scourges, the APU is positioning itself as a privileged forum for parliamentary dialogue where we advocate peace, democracy, good governance and sustainable development.
 Our Union is an instrument of parliamentary diplomacy, a framework for exchanging best practices, sharing experiences and harmonising our positions as African parliamentarians on the international issues that concern us.
 It is a bulwark against the scourges that threaten our continent, and a vector of hope for a better future.
 It is together, united in our diversity, that we will be able to meet the challenges we face.

 Excellencies,